kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 ---
 id: hi-kin-ios
-title: Hello World with the iOS SDK
+title: Hello World iOS
 ---

-As you probably expect from the name, this article provides a quick code walk-through demonstrating all the key concepts you need to create Android clients that allow your users to earn, spend, and manage Kin.
-The entire app is contained in a single Swift file for expediency and simplicity, we don't recommend this for real apps.
+As you probably expect from the name, this article provides a quick code walk-through demonstrating all the key concepts you need to create iOS clients that allow your users to earn, spend, and manage Kin.
+The entire app is contained in a single Swift file for expediency and simplicity.
+We don't recommend this for production-quality apps.

 ## Install the Kin SDK

-In this tutorial we will use Xcode, we last tested it with Xcode 10.1.
+In this tutorial we will use Xcode.
+We last tested the code with Xcode 10.1.

 Let’s start by installing the [Kin SDK for iOS](https://github.com/kinecosystem/kin-sdk-ios) in your iOS app.

-Create a new project in Xcode and select a **Single View App**, this will create an empty project with a basic `ViewController.swift` file.
-This is where most of our work will be.
+Create a new project in Xcode and select a **Single View App**.
+This will create an empty project with a basic `ViewController.swift` file.
+This is where most of the work will be done.

-Add `pod 'KinSDK', '~> 0.8.0’` to your Podfile then run `pod install`.
+Add `pod 'KinSDK', '~> 0.8.0’` to your `Podfile` then run `pod install`.
 We use Cocoapods for convenience, if you are not familiar visit [Cocoapods.org](https://cocoapods.org/) and make sure you execute `pod init`.

-Make sure you have the latest release of the SDK by checking the release page [github .com/kinecosystem/kin-sdk-ios/releases](https://github.com/kinecosystem/kin-sdk-ios/releases).
+Make sure you have the latest release of the Kin SDK for iOS by checking the release page [github.com/kinecosystem/kin-sdk-ios/releases](https://github.com/kinecosystem/kin-sdk-ios/releases).

 Close the Xcode project and open it again.
 When you open Xcode choose to `open another project` and choose the `.xcworkspace` file instead of the `.xcodeproj` file.
-As Xcode reopens you will have your project files and on the left you'll notice a new section called `Pods` on the bottom, `KinSDK` will be listed in the Pods sub-folder.
+As Xcode reopens you will have your project files and on the left you'll notice a new section called `Pods` on the bottom.
+The `KinSDK` will be listed in the Pods sub-folder.

 ## Environments

-In this tutorial, we will use the Playground environment.
-The Playground environment allows to create accounts, fund them and send Kin between accounts.
+This tutorial operates in the Kin Blockchain Playground environment.
 The Kin Playground environment is dedicated to Kin development where you can develop and test your Kin integration.
+The Playground environment allows you to create accounts, fund them and send Kin between accounts.

 Transition to the Production environment when your app is ready and tested.
 The Playground environment is meant to be as close as possible to the Production environment with the exception of funding accounts.
 In the production environment, an account can only be funded by receiving Kin from another account.